sahil-khanna/WebAPI.swift/README.md

 	- Low priority: Dispatch the error logs to backend.
 These are not required to be sent immediately
 3. **Retry**: If a request fails because of internet connectivity, the request can be retried for the specified number of times

+### WHERE TO CHANGE?
+The users of this code will mostly have to add methods and URLs in **WebAPIConstants.swift**.
+The other files will never have to be changed

 ### USAGE
 ```swift
 var payload = WebAPIPayload();